Your cookie preferences

 • not have been declined for an MBNA credit card within the last 30 days

-• cannot transfer between another MBNA account
+• You cannot transfer a balance from another card issued by MBNA

 Santander Everyday Long Term Balance Transfer Credit Card